Guides

 If you shoot a lighter bullet, there is less efficient muzzle velocity to reach the proper power factor.
 Always shoot a heavier cartridge if possible.

-• Winchester 308 Power Max Bonded.
-Competitive shooters love the hollow-point 180 Grain Winchester with its 2620 FPS.
+Competitive shooters love the hollow-point 180-grain Winchester with its 2620 FPS.
 Capable ranges for the 308 are about 600 yards and 1000 yards with a custom load.
 The 308 has an arched trajectory that may sometimes carry it off-target; however, it is a capable cartridge in competition.

 Bullet Weight and Recoil

 Use a heavier cartridge in competition because of the steel targets shooting organizations use.
 Lighter handgun rounds require several shots to knock down a target.
-55 and 62-grain rifle rounds won’t have this problem because of their velocity.
-Another factor, heavier rounds are not affected by wind, so long-range precision is better.
+55- and 62-grain rifle rounds won’t have this problem because of their velocity.
+Another factor is that heavier rounds are not affected by wind, so long-range precision is better.

-Shooting organizations require multiple round strings of fire.
+Shooting organizations require multiple rounds of fire.
 Heavier rounds help manage recoil for accurate follow-up shots.
 Use subsonic rounds in certain situations; you do not want a heavy cartridge shooting really fast.
-A small detail that helps, use a slow-burning powder; fast-burning powder produces too much recoil.
+A small detail that helps is to use slow-burning powder; fast-burning powder produces too much recoil.
 When competing for championships, small details add up.

 Hunting Ammo

-The rule of thumb for hunting ammunition “the heavier the game you hunt, the heavier the bullet.”
+The rule of thumb for hunting ammunition is “the heavier the game you hunt, the heavier the bullet.”
 Heavier ammo carries more energy at impact, aiding in momentum for deeper penetration.
-Another way to put this concept is a basic rule of physics; double the weight, doubles the energy.
-However, doubling velocity quadruples the energy.
+Another way to put this concept is as a basic rule of physics: double the weight, double the energy.
+However, doubling the velocity quadruples the energy.

-Another issue to consider, cross-winds.
-Heavier bullets deflect less if the cartridge is launched at maximum velocity and has a similar shape as boat-tail or spire points.
+Another issue to consider is cross-winds.
+Heavier bullets deflect less if the cartridge is launched at maximum velocity and has a similar shape as a boat-tail or spire point.
 Also, heavier bullets kick more than lighter rounds.
 If your shoulder is sensitive to recoil, choose a lighter round.

 Shotgun Shells

-No other firearm has taken advantage of technology than the modern shotgun.
+No other firearm has taken advantage of technology more than the modern shotgun.
 New configurations and materials have brought new excitement to shotgun sports, home defense, and hunting.
-Choosing the right shell, ask any modern shotgun expert, the best ammo is all about the number of buckshot, its type, and size.
+Choosing the right shell—ask any modern shotgun expert—is all about the number of buckshot, its type, and size.

-A classic choice of ammo is the 00 buck (.330 inch in diameter), with the primary reason, stopping power.
-This popular shell can fire as much as 10 to 15 .380 handgun loads at close range.
-Another popular option is the No.4 buckshot for the same reason; it discharges a considerable amount of buckshot with a single blast.
+A classic choice of ammo is the 00 buck (.330 inch in diameter), with the primary reason being stopping power.
+This popular shell can fire as many as 10 to 15 .380 handgun loads at close range.
+Another popular option is the No. 4 buckshot for the same reason: it discharges a considerable amount of buckshot with a single blast.

 Slugs are the ultimate choice of power for a shotgun.
 Depending on the gauge, slugs may over-penetrate and lead to immense damage, so be careful to make the right decision.